 Development is the rise of a nation to meet the West and other developed countries as an economic equal based on the managerial and entrepreneurial leadership of its own indigenous people, as China is doing—Human Rethink

-Underdevelopment is a permanent shortage of the competent managerial leadership needed for development.
-While higher education imparts technical skills to graduates, it does not impart the competitive managerial and entrepreneurial leadership ability to raise productivity and create jobs for the type of prosperity seen in developed countries.
+Underdevelopment is a permanent shortage of competent managerial leadership needed for development.
+While higher education imparts technical skills to graduates, it has not imparted the competitive managerial and entrepreneurial leadership ability that will raise productivity and create jobs for the type of prosperity seen in developed countries.
 Developing countries have to import competent managerial leadership in scarce numbers.
-They will languish in underdevelopment and its symptoms until the managerial shortage is addressed—Human Rethink
+Underdevelopment endures because of a dire shortage of effective managerial leadership—Human Rethink

 Although more specific that Adam Smith’s “invisible hand,” the concept of TFP (Total Factor Productivity) marks the boundary of what is objectively known about the difference between development and underdevelopment, beyond which redundant speculations begin.
 To be useful, any answer to the TFP puzzle must translate into a means for equalizing productivity differences between developed and developing countries.
-This is one way of viewing the problem addressed by the Implicit Curriculum—Human Rethink
+The Implicit Curriculum does that—Human Rethink